-Through November 2015, our business was organized into four operating divisions: Rigid Open Top, Rigid Closed Top, (which together make up our Rigid Packaging business), Engineered Materials, and Flexible Packaging.
-Additional financial information about our business segments is provided in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the "Notes to Consolidated Financial Statements," which are included elsewhere in this Form 10-K.

-In November 2015 the Company reorganized into three operating segments: Health, Hygiene and Specialties, Consumer Packaging, and Engineered Materials.
-The Health, Hygiene and Specialties segment will include the recently acquired Avintiv business and personal care films and international business that historically reported in our Flexible Packaging segment.
-The Consumer Packaging segment will consist of our historical Rigid Open Top segment, Rigid Closed Top segment, the food and consumer films business that historically reported in our Flexible Packaging segment, and the custom shrink films business that was historically reported in our Engineered Materials segment.
-The Engineered Material segment will include the old Engineered Material segment, excluding the custom shrink films business, and the converter films business that was historically reported in our Flexible Packaging segment.
-Beginning with our results for the first quarter of fiscal 2016, we will report results based on our new operating segment structure.
+Historically, our business was organized into four operating segments: Rigid Open Top, Rigid Closed Top, (which together make up our Rigid Packaging business), Engineered Materials, and Flexible Packaging.
+In November 2015, the Company reorganized into three operating segments: Consumer Packaging, Health, Hygiene & Specialties, and Engineered Materials.
+The Consumer Packaging segment consists of our historical Rigid Open Top and Rigid Closed Top segments, the food and consumer films business that was historically reported in our Flexible Packaging segment, and the custom shrink films business that was historically reported in our Engineered Materials segment.
+The Health, Hygiene & Specialties segment includes the recently acquired Avintiv business, which is described in more detail below, as well as the personal care films and international businesses that were historically reported in our Flexible Packaging segment.
+The Engineered Materials segment includes the historical Engineered Materials segment includes the historical Engineered Materials segment, excluding the custom shrink films business, and the converter films business that was historically reported in our Flexible Packaging segment.
+Additional financial information about our business segments is provided in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the "Notes to Consolidated Financial Statements," which are included elsewhere herein.